-Savana passenger vans are offered in SL or SLE trim, in regular or extended wheelbase, in 1500, 2500 or 3500 designation, and with a choice, depending on the model, of a 4.3-litre V6, 4.8-litre V8, 5.3-litre V8 or for the big jobs, a 6.0-litre V8.
+Savana passenger vans are offered in SL or SLE trim, in regular or extended wheelbase, in 1500, 2500 or 3500 designation, and with a choice, depending on the model, of a 4.8-litre V8, 5.3-litre V8 or for the big jobs, a 6.0-litre V8 or 6.6-litre Duramax diesel.
 All use a regular or heavy-duty Hydra-Matic four-speed automatic transmission.
-All-wheel-drive is available on the 1500 regular-wheelbase model.
+All-wheel drive is available on the 1500 regular-wheelbase model.
 Depending on the model, seating is for eight, twelve or fifteen passengers.

 The SL includes a 60/40 swing-out side door (it can be optioned to a sliding door at no extra charge), 16-inch steel wheels, variable intermittent wipers, air conditioning, black vinyl flooring, auxiliary rear heater, vinyl seats, and AM/FM stereo with four speakers.